Berkeley-CS61B/website-sp24/projects/proj2c/index.md

 {: .task}
 >Modify your `HyponymsHandler` and the rest of your implementation to handle common ancestor queries in addition to hyponym queries.

+### Design Tips

+As mentioned before, you should not need to copy-paste your code or do anything too drastic to handle this new case.
+Consider how you can use the same data structures and methods from before to solve this problem, perhaps with a few tweaks.

+Helper methods are your friends!
+If you find yourself writing similar code more than once, consider making a helper method that you can call from both places that does the common work for you.

 ## Deliverables and Scoring

 For Project 2C, the only required deliverable is the `HyponymsHandler.java` file, in addition to any helper classes.